Kansas State Capitol

 The stone was removed and harder limestone from Geary County was used to replace the foundation and continue construction on the wing.
 Limestone from Cottonwood Falls was selected for use elsewhere in the construction.

 In 1869, while construction was still underway, state offices were moved to the new Capitol building from the Old Constitution Hall, now 427-429 Kansas Avenue.
 The legislature first met in the new Capitol in 1870.
-The east wing was finally completed in 1873 at a cost of more than $400,000.
+The east wing was finally completed in 1873 at a total construction cost reported at $480,000.

 Concepts for artwork in the Capitol's interior changed over the years.
 The original plans called for a fountain to be placed on the first floor rotunda; sculptures in the north and south pediments; and a large statue of Ceres, the Roman goddess of vegetation, to be mounted atop the dome.
 Eventually, murals were added to the first floor, second floor, and fifth floor.
 Some of the original artwork became controversial and was replaced.
 Read more about specific artwork in the Capitol.